LAHarbottle/UsefulMods/JavaArgumentsOptimization.md

 If you want to make your own custom flags that suit your PC and your needs, keep reading.

-We only cover the commonly changed options
+We only cover the commonly changed options.

 ### Memory